 What is the Purpose of the Cash Flow Statement?

 Such disclosure helps in understanding if the core business of the firm is self-sustainable and has long term growth prospects.
 Because of the clarity it provides, a cash flow statement is considered as an important document demanded by both regulators and investors.

 Top 5 Purpose/Objective of the Cash Flow Statements

 #1 – The Explanation for the Changes in Cash

-The objective of the Statement of cash flow is to provide a detailed description of how and in what amounts the cash is flowing in and flowing out of the firm.
-More than that it explains how the cash was generated and how it was used further during a particular accounting period.
+The objective of the Statement of cash flow is to provide a detailed description of how and in what amounts, the cash is flowing in and out of the firm.
+More than that, it explains how the cash was generated and how it was used further during a particular accounting period.

-Consider the following cash flow statement where the cash generated, cash distributed and on what activities it was done is clearly depicted.
+Consider the following cash flow statement.
+It depicts, the cash generated, cash distributed, and on what activities it was done.

 #2 – Information about Non-Cash Investing and Financing Activities

-It provides a description of how much money was used in non-core activities like investing and financing activities.
-These activities even though non-core have a significant effect on the current and future cash flows of the firm.
+It describes the money spent on non-core activities like investing and financing activities.
+These activities, even though non-core, have a significant effect on the current and future cash flows of the firm.

-Analyzing our cash flow statement example, it can be depicted that the cash flow from these activities was 12000 and -2000 respectively as shown below.
+On analyzing our cash flow statement example, it can be depicted that the cash flow from these activities was 12000 and -2000, respectively, as shown below.

 #3 – Financial Condition of the Firm

-Looking at the final numbers one might say that the firm is doing well as it has a cash surplus of 27000.
-Such an interpretation should be enough for the stock prize to shoot upwards.
+Looking at the final numbers, one might say that the firm is doing well as it has a cash surplus of 27000.
+Such an interpretation should be enough for the stock price to shoot upwards.